infracamp/infracamp/DOCUMENTATION_GUIDE.md

 - Seniors and professionals know other frameworks and techniques.
 They want to know exactly, how to do stuff without reading information they already know.

-Although both, seniors and newbies, have different expectations on good documentation, this
+Both, seniors and newbies, have different expectations on good documentation.
+The holy grale is to write documentation suitable for everybody.
+That's what this text is about.

 ## Global writing guidelines

 - ***In english please***: Write your documention in English so other users can participate.

+- ***The more, the better***: Wikipedia has become the best source of information because everybody can participate.
+The more humans authoring a document, the better it becomes.

 - ***The shorter - the better***: Provide short information in your primary `README.md` file covering all topics of your project.
 Provide short example snippets with *links* to additional information.